Ginkgo Biloba Benefits

 Ginkgo biloba contain more than 40 identified chemicals but there are only two types that are known to have medicinal purposes.
 These are flavonoids, which are plant-based antioxidants, and terpenoids, which increase blood flow by making blood less sticky and dilating vessels.
 The leaves of this tree contain as many as 20 different flavonoids.
 The terpenoids come in two types: ginkgolides and bilobalides.

 The three most abundant flavonoids are quercetin, kaempferol, and isorhamnetin.
 Quercetin is a bitter, multi-ringed organic molecule that is one of the most abundant flavonoids found in most people’s diets.
 In addition to its being an antioxidant, it also has antitoxic and anti-allergy effects.
 Kaempferol is believed to possess the ability to both prevent and fight cancer.
 The third flavonoid is isorhamnetin.
-Found commonly in onions, it is thought to ease complications of diabetes and improve heart health.

 Ginkgo Biloba Side Effects & Toxicity